gobstones/.github/profile/README.md

 The _Github_ Organization was created to home the repositories implementing to the programming environment of the project, **GobstonesWeb**.
 There are repositories with different purposes: some deal with organization issues, and others are related to different versions of the environment.
+All repositories in the Organization start with a tag, so they can be easily sorted out using that tag.
 More about repositories in the sections [GobstonesWeb2 repositories](#gobstonesweb2-repositories) and [Other repositories](#other-repositories).

 ### How to get help